 Occupations With The Highest Incidence Of Cancers Reported

 Paint-Related Manufacturing – Bladder, Kidney, Lung, Lymphoma

 Rubber-Related Manufacturing – Bladder, Larynx, Leukemia, Lung, Lymphoma

 In the paint industry, for example, there are thousands of chemical compounds used.
 Pigments, extenders, binders, additives, and solvents contain known cancer-causing agents such as toluene and xylene.
-Paint manufacture workers are potentially exposed to the chemicals found in the products they manufacture (5), as are laborers in the manufacture of rubber.
+Paint manufacturing workers are potentially exposed to the chemicals found in the products they manufacture, as are laborers in the manufacture of rubber.
 Rubber workers handle raw materials in day-to-day operations.
 Production workers in both groups are exposed to dust and fumes via inhalation and dermal contact.
-(6) This exposure translates to a significant risk of contracting the occupational illness, even cancer.
+This exposure to cancer-causing carcinogens translates to a significant risk of contracting the occupational illness, even cancer.

-At Air Systems Inc., we serve our customers by identifying areas of potential risk.
-We supply stellar products that will properly ventilate work areas and remove air-impurities.
+At Air Systems Inc., we serve our customers by identifying potential risk areas.
+We supply stellar products that will adequately ventilate work areas and remove air impurities.
 Contact us today to schedule a free estimate with one of our skilled and experienced clean air specialists.

 Cancer is Manufacturing’s Silent & Deadly Occupational Hazard